 As your company and product scale, your onboarding "to-do" list grows alongside it.

 Here’s an example of all the things your customers may experience when they begin using and engaging with your product.

 All of the components you see above contribute to the user’s onboarding experience.

-As everything continues to grow and expand, communication, and collaboration between different departments and teams within the company becomes increasingly difficult.
+As everything continues to grow and expand, communication and collaboration between different teams within the company becomes increasingly difficult.
 If you don’t get things under control quickly, this lack of communication can cause quite a mess.

-How can you resolve this problem, then?
+How can you resolve this problem?
 Or, better yet, avoid it completely?